CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Events/ReadMe.md

 If you’d like to be notified of upcoming events [make sure you’re on our email list](https://page.techsoup.org/pgah-makers-subscribe).

 ## Securing the Future: Activists and Decentralized Security Solutions
+**Hosted on:** May 9, 2024.

+This event was designed to empower activists with the knowledge of decentralized technologies that serve to bolster privacy and enhance security measures.

 **Demos:**
 * Snowflake: a free and open-source censorship circumvention tool from The Tor Project.